GCOS target requirements for LST were set as follows (GCOS-200):

-Variable/Parameter | Horizontal Resolution | Vertical Resolution | Temporal Resolution | Accuracy | Stability |
+Variable/Parameter | Horizontal Resolution | Temporal Resolution | Accuracy | Stability |

-Land Surface Temperature | 1 km | N/A | 3 hour | 1 K | < 0.1 K/decade |
+Land Surface Temperature | <1 km | <1 hour | <1 K | < 0.1 K/decade |

 The Copernicus Space Component Validation for Land Surface Temperature, Aerosol Optical Depth and Water Vapor (LAW) Sentinel-3 Products Project started in January 2020 and is managed by ESA/ESRIN.
-Copernicus LAWaims to perform a more extensive and systematic validation against ground-based measurements of three Sentinel-3 datasets (Integrated Water Vapor, Aerosol Optical Depth, Land Surface Temperature).
+Copernicus LAW aims to perform a more extensive and systematic validation against ground-based measurements of three Sentinel-3 datasets (Integrated Water Vapor, Aerosol Optical Depth, Land Surface Temperature).
 The validation will be followed by an analysis phase to better identify areas where the products are still limited.
-To foster the validation of satellite LST products against a wider variety of stations, five new LST stations are being deployed and match-ups between in-situ LST and S3 products will be made available via the project’s web portal.
+To foster the validation of satellite LST products against a wider variety of stations, five new LST stations are being deployed and match-ups between in-situ LST and S3 products will be made available via the projectÕs web portal.

 ESAs Climate Change Initiative (CCI) aims at contributing long-term and quality controlled observations to the needed data bases of these ECVs.
 The LST CCI project intends to provide an accurate view of LSTs over different land covers globally.
 Furthermore, the project will develop a long-term LST data record including various satellite LST data sets: the quality of these data sets will be ensured via validation with in-situ LST data.